DandinPower/decentralized_inference_benchmark_utils/primacpp_cmds_generator/README.md

 # prima.cpp Commands Generator

-This utility automates the construction of both `llama-cli` and `llama-server` commands for multi-node inference with prima.cpp.
+This utility automates the construction of both `llama-cli`, `llama-server` and `llama-perplexity` commands for multi-node inference with prima.cpp.
 It reads a JSON configuration file describing your cluster topology and outputs ready-to-run shell commands for each node.

 ### Features

-* **Dual Mode Support**: Generates both CLI and server mode commands
+* **Multi Mode Support**: Generates both CLI, server and perplexity mode commands
 * **Multi-Node Orchestration**: Supports master node + any number of server nodes
 * **GGUF Optimization**: Single-split and multi-split model support
 * **Configuration Validation**: Catches common setup errors early